+3. Discuss what happened to the energy stored in the nut, or other fuels you used.
 4. What was the input energy needed to make the peanut (and other fuels) burn?

-Heat energy

-- 5. What was the output energy obtained from the fuel?
-Heat and light energy - 6.
-Discuss how you could compare the amount of energy stored in peanuts to the amount of energy stored in a cashew nut.
+5. What was the output energy obtained from the fuel?
+6. Discuss how you could compare the amount of energy stored in peanuts to the amount of energy stored in a cashew nut.